Argyll Forest, Cowal Peninsula

 Harry Lauder was born in 1870 and by 1911 was the highest paid performer in the world, the first British artist to sell a million records.
 Sir Winston Churchill described Lauder as Scotland’s greatest ambassador.
 A number of events have been held in recent years to celebrate Cowal’s most famous resident, who died in 1950.

-Currently there is a programme underway by the Friends of Loch Lomond & The Trossachs to upgrade the parking area and pathways to the Lauder Memorial.
-The memorial was created by Harry Lauder to commemorate his son John, who was killed whilst in active service during the First World War.
+A project by charity Friends of Loch Lomond & The Trossachs to upgrade the memorial site including a new parking area and pathways to the monument itself has recently been completed.
+The memorial was established by Harry Lauder to commemorate his son John, who was killed whilst in active service during the First World War.

 Ardentinny & Blairmore